rohithreddy/athena/readme.md

 **Bib citations**

-Simply create a `.bib` file in the `/pages` directory and populate it accordingly.
-At build time, athena creates a new `.bib` index out of all `.bib` files.
-Then, simply reference your citation as such:
+Simply create a `.bib` file in the `/pages` directory for each post that cites one or more references and populate it accordingly.
+At build time, athena creates a new `all.bib` index out of all `.bib` files.
+Then, simply reference your citation as you normally would:

     At one end you have people who are really mathematicians, but call what they're doing computer science so they can get